-At a Glance: Our Choice Of The 5 Best Fingerstyle Guitars On The Market
+At a Glance: Our Choice Of The 8 Best Fingerstyle Guitars On The Market

 Note: The links above take you to more information, current prices and customer reviews on Amazon.
 If you do purchase something we get a small commission, which has absolutely no effect on the eventual price that you pay.

-5 Best Fingerstyle Guitars
+8 Best Fingerstyle Guitars

-Ok let's look at each product in more detail.
+OK, time to look at each product in more detail.
 To make things easier for you, we've added pros and cons for each one, as well as a video demonstration so you can see them in action.

-#1: Martin GPCPA5K Performing Artist Series Acoustic Electric Guitar
+1) Martin GPCPA5K Performing Artist Series Acoustic Electric Guitar

 Martin guitars have long held the throne as the king of acoustic guitars, and they work hard to keep it that way.
 In terms of tone, notes in all ranges resonate well, and mid tones have a nice sustain for helping to keep your harmony sections flowing all the way through.

-#2: Taylor BBT Big Baby Taylor Acoustic Guitar
+2) Taylor BBT Big Baby Taylor Acoustic Guitar

 Taylor are another range of guitars renowned for their quality.
 The Big Baby is larger than most guitars you would normally consider as a fingerstyle player, but it's still among the best fingerstyle guitars.

 The body uses Sitka and layered Sapele, which combined with the ebony gives a very bright sound that makes this guitar great for solo playing, which you'll like if you prefer to do your own thing rather than play with a band like many fingerpicking guitarists do.

-#3: Fender CD-60 Dreadnought Acoustic Guitar
+3) Fender CD-60 Dreadnought Acoustic Guitar

 This is a very affordable option if you aren't willing to spend more than a couple of hundred.
 There's nothing particularly brilliant about this guitar, but in the hands of a talented musician it will perform just as well as a more expensive option.

-#4: Takamine GD20-NS Dreadnought Acoustic Guitar
+4) Takamine GD20-NS Dreadnought Acoustic Guitar

 The Takamine is a little different from most of the other guitars on this list.
 Aesthetically it's very pleasing and understated, giving it a 'secretly luxury' appearance, whilst maintaining a low end price.

-#5: Washburn WD7S Harvest Series
+5) Washburn WD7S Harvest Series (Budget Choice)

-This guitar boasts a spruce top and mahogany back and sides, so has a strong combination of tone woods with no low quality materials.
+This guitar boasts a solid spruce top and mahogany back and sides, so has a strong combination of tone woods with no low quality materials.
 Visually very appealing, with a similar understated finish that's similar to the GD20-NS.